LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 University of Washington Institutional Review Board.

 ### Stimuli

 Stimuli were based on spoken English alphabet letters from the ISOLET v1.3 corpus[@ColeEtAl1990] from the same female and male talkers used in Experiment 1, with the same stimulus preprocessing steps (padding, amplitude normalization, and edge windowing).
 Two streams of four letters each were generated for each trial, with a gap of either 200 or 600 ms between the second and third letters of each stream.
 The letters “A” and “U” were used only in the pre-trial cues (described below); the target letter was “O” and letters “DEGPV” were non-target items.
 The cue and non-target letters differed from those used in Experiment 1 in order to maintain good discriminability of cue, target, and non-target letters even under the most degraded (10-channel vocoder) condition.
-Specifically, the letters were chosen so that the vowel nuclei differed between the cue, target, and non-target letters: representations in the International Phonetic Alphabet are /e/ and /u/ (cues “A” and “U”), /o/ (target “O”) and /i/ (non-target letters “DEGPV”).
+Specifically, the letters were chosen so that the vowel nuclei differed between the cue, target, and non-target letters: representations of the vowel nuclei in the International Phonetic Alphabet are /e/ and /u/ (cues “A” and “U”), /o/ (target “O”) and /i/ (non-target letters “DEGPV”).

 Spectral degradation was implemented following a conventional noise vocoding strategy.[@ShannonEtAl1995]  The stimuli were fourth-order Butterworth bandpass